tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <p class="font-italic font-weight-bold">* Besides, we were required to individually design and cut <a href="#vinylcutter">something</a> with the vinyl-cutter and to laser-cut a <a href="#construction-kit">parametric construction kit</a> that can be assembled in multiple ways.</p>

 <p>The very first thing I learned this week is time management.
 Staying in the queue for using the machines can be a disappointing waste of time if we don't know what to prepare and how to organize what to do.
-At the end of the week, I could only meet the minimum requirements of the assignment, and I was still left with the desire to try out more techniques and prototypes.</p>
+At the end of the week, I could only meet the minimum requirements of the assignment, and I was still left with the desire to try out more techniques and prototypes (waffle, stacking or bending).</p>

 <h2 id="vinylcutter">Vinyl cutting</h2>
 <h5>Individual assignment - Cut a vinyl sticker</h5>